Catherine, Princess of Wales: Patronages

+Following her marriage, Catherine assumed royal duties in support of the British monarch.
+In March 2011, she and William established a gift fund through The Foundation of Prince William and Prince Harry, enabling well‑wishers to donate to 26 selected charities in lieu of wedding gifts.
+The foundation was renamed in June 2012 to reflect Catherine's involvement, and became The Royal Foundation of The Prince and Princess of Wales in September 2022.

-Catherine's charity work primarily focuses on issues surrounding young children, mental health, sport, addiction and art.
-Her impact on charitable donations and project visibility has been called the "Kate effect".
-She holds a number of charitable patronages.
+Catherine's charitable work focuses primarily on early childhood, mental health, sport, addiction, and the arts.
+Her influence on charitable fundraising and public engagement has been described as the "Kate effect".
+She holds a number of patronages.
 (Note: Among her patronages are Evelina London Children's Hospital, Family Action, the Natural History Museum, NHS Charities Together, SportsAid, the Scouts, the 1851 Trust, and the Victoria and Albert Museum.)
-Catherine, being an art history graduate, also takes an interest in art and handpicked The Art Room, which helped disadvantaged children access art therapy before its closure, as well as the National Portrait Gallery.
-She acquired patronage of the Lawn Tennis Association, the All England Lawn Tennis and Croquet Club, Action for Children, and the Royal Photographic Society after they were passed down by Queen Elizabeth II.
-In 2018 she became the first royal patron of the Victoria and Albert Museum and, in July 2025, curated a mini display for it.
-She became patron of the Foundling Museum, a museum to commemorate the Foundling Hospital, in 2019.
-Catherine was also a local volunteer leader with The Scout Association in north Wales, before being made co-president in September 2020, alongside the Duke of Kent.
+Drawing on her background in art history, she selected The Art Room – an organisation that provided art therapy for disadvantaged children before its closure – as one of her early patronages, and also became patron of the National Portrait Gallery.
+She later assumed patronage of the Lawn Tennis Association, the All England Lawn Tennis and Croquet Club, Action for Children, and the Royal Photographic Society following their transfer from Queen Elizabeth II.
+In 2018, she became the first royal patron of the Victoria and Albert Museum and curated a small display for it in July 2025.
+She became patron of the Foundling Museum which commemorates the Foundling Hospital, in 2019.
+Catherine also served as a local volunteer leader with The Scout Association in north Wales, before being appointed co-president in September 2020 alongside the Duke of Kent.